About Nicola Roos

 Nicola graduated from the Michaelis School of Fine Art with 95% in 2016.
 She is in charge of the conceptual development, design and technical processes and plays the primary role in all the different stages of the development of a sculpture.

-Nicola's partner in life and in business, Matthew is currently a final year Information Technology student.
-He helps out in the studio and pursues his newfound photography talents during his free time.
-He plans to take up a more permanent position in the studio after he completes his studies.
+Nicola's partner in life and in business, Matthew recently completed a BSc in Information Technology.
+He has taken up a permanent position in studio now that he has finished his studies.

 Michayla is Nicola's first permanent employee and has been on board since October 2017.
 She assists with all aspects of the creative process.